-We are please to be successful in securing two Condition Improvement Fund (CIF) bids, for much needed flat and pitched roof repair's.
-The total of these projects will be in excess of £480,000.
-We are in the process of bidding for further roofing works in the next CIF bid round.
-If successful, it is likely that this work will take place during the summer 2022.
+We are pleased to be successful in securing two (CIF) Condition Improvement Fund bids, for much needed flat and pitched roofs and following this a further phase of roofing and a fire alarm upgrade project.
+The total of these projects will be in excess of £550,000.
+We are in the process of bidding for replacement boilers and windows in the next CIF bid round.
+If successful, it is likely that this work will take place during the summer 2023.